 - The scammer tries to send you payments for a home you didn’t buy.

 Before you take out a reverse mortgage, speak with a U.S. Department of Housing and Urban Development (HUD)-certified housing counselor.
 Shop around for a reputable lender and check for complaints with the Better Business Bureau, as well.

 “A legitimate reverse mortgage or a Home Equity Conversion Mortgage is insured by the Federal Housing Administration, so borrowers need to make sure that is the type of loan they are looking at,” advises Jeff Taylor, co-founder and managing director at Mphasis Digital Risk.

 If you’re interested in a reverse mortgage, consult with your current lender or a trusted financial advisor first, Taylor recommends.
 If your lender doesn’t offer reverse mortgages, at least it might be able to point you to a reputable lender who does.

 The same applies if you’re struggling financially and looking for a solution.

-“If you are experiencing a financial hardship, contact your mortgage lender directly,” advises Scott Sheldon, branch manager at New American Funding in Santa Rosa, California.
+“If you are experiencing a financial hardship, contact your mortgage lender directly,” says Scott Sheldon, branch manager at New American Funding in Santa Rosa, California.

 If you’ve found a reverse mortgage, done your research and solicited expert advice, it’s important to make certain you’ll have adequate income to cover your real estate taxes and homeowners insurance every year, too, as failure to do so is the biggest cause of foreclosures.

-Finally, make sure that you attend the closing and receive any payments personally.
+Finally, make sure you attend the closing and receive any payments personally.